Salemi

-Salemi is a town and comune in southwestern Sicily, Italy, administratively part of the province of Trapani.
+Salemi is a town and comune in northwestern Sicily, Italy, administratively part of the province of Trapani.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Salemi is where Giuseppe Garibaldi announced the annexation of Sicily on May 14, 1860, as part of the Expedition of the Thousand, briefly making the town his headquarters after his landing at Marsala two days earlier.

 From Alicia to Salemi

 Located on the slopes of Monte delle Rose Mazzaro between the river and the river Grande, the town is situated on the site of the ancient city Elima of Halyciae.

 Theatre of the continuous wars between Selinunte and Segesta, Salemi (or rather: Alicia as it was known in these times), probably due to their common origin, has always been allied with Segesta.

 In 272 BC, Salemi (then known as Alicia) was conquered by the Romans and declared a free city and free from taxes for its voluntary submission.

 In the fifth century, like the rest of Sicily, Salemi fell under the dominion of the Vandals, and then under that of the Goths.

 In 535, it was conquered by the Byzantine Belisarius, the general of Justinian.

 In 827, Salemi fell under the control of the Arabs, and the area prospered.
 It was during this time that the name Salemi seems to have originated.
 In this regard, there are several theories about the origin of the name: one theory is attributed in honor of "Saleiman", son of the commander who conquered Alicia, that resulting from "rooms" for the presence of the salty river which makes the brackish waters that run through the city; another theory is that Salemi is derived from the meaning of "Salam" and that is a healthy and safe city, and "Salem", which means peace.
 The urban center was structured then, and remains in the same configuration today.
 In terms of agriculture, the Arabs introduced many new crops to Salemi and the surrounding areas: oranges, lemons, peaches, apricots, asparagus, artichokes, cotton, eggplant and spices such as saffron, cloves and cinnamon.

 In 1077, and then in later Norman times, the town experienced a remarkable development.
 During this period, the castle was built.

 In 1194, it came under the domination of the Swabians.

 In 1266, the death of Frederick II, began the Angevin period, which reduced the amount of the population in poverty.

 In 1296, Frederick III of Aragon had Salemi downgraded to a feudal city.

 In 1392, Salemi became an independent municipality.

 In 1441, on December 11, in the castle of Salemi a confederation made up of Salemi, Trapani, Mazara, Monte San Giuliano and by the barons of Castelvetrano and Partanna was formed which undertook the defense, and bore the costs, of the Queen White and Royal House of Aragon.
 Salemi was, therefore, more fortified and garrisoned during the raids of the Turks.

 In 1735, with the coronation of Charles III of Spain as King of Sicily on June 30, the Bourbon rule began.